jxnblk/blog/src/posts/iterations-on-a-theme.md

 I was also really interested in the idea of how to make React more accessible to people who weren't JavaScript developers and made [Ejsx][].
 In 2017, working with a few others, some of these ideas became [x0][] and a little later [mdx-go][].
 I'll also admit that I have several private repos that generate static HTML through some means or another.
-I might be a little obsessed with this theme.
+I might be a little obsessed with this idea.

 [hotdamn]: https://github.com/jxnblk/hotdamn
 [static-react]: https://github.com/jxnblk/static-react